| | |

 University, who he said is an exceptionally well informed authority on

 Korean swords.
+Asked about

 the materials he uses to make his swords, Kang Cheul Kyu reported that he uses three different kinds of steel: SK 3, SK 11